aurelia/aurelia.github.io-old/docs/api/fetch-client/index.md

 ## Functions

-* `json(body: any, replacer?: any): Blob` - Create a Blob containing JSON-serialized data.
+* `json(body: any, replacer?: any): string` - Serialize an object to JSON.
 Useful for easily creating JSON fetch request bodies.
   * `body: any` - The object to be serialized to JSON.
   * `replacer?: any` - The JSON.stringify replacer used when serializing.